BOISE CAR ACCIDENT LAWYER

 - Make a claim with the other insurance company

 There are advantages and disadvantages with each option.
-The main advantage to making a claim with your own insurance company is that your car will likely get repaired faster than it would if you were to make a claim with the other insurance company.
+The main advantage to making a claim with your own insurance is that your car will likely get repaired faster than it would if you were to make a claim with the other insurance.
 Your own insurance company will also probably treat you better than the other insurance company would.

 The primary disadvantage with your insurance company is that you will have to pay your deductible.
 This can be frustrating since you didn’t cause the accident, but your deductible will get reimbursed once the other company accepts fault.